johnnyy-f/johnnyy-f/README.md

 👋 Hi, I'm Johnny

-📊 Passionate about financial/market data analysis, particularly in technical analysis and trading algorithms.
+📊 Passionate about financial/market data analysis, particularly in use of technical analysis to create trading algorithms.

 🧠 Enthusiast of AI and ML, currently delving into:
   - Deep Reinforcement Learning